lewismcgeary/lewismcgeary.github.io/_drafts/animated-vector-drawable.md

 In order to achieve the path morph between the Android and Apple logos, we need to do a similar thing to make sure the pathData is compatible.
 The two logos are clearly quite different, so it takes a bit of manipulation to make them compatible, which I’ll go through here.
 A more common use case for this type of pathMorphing may be to transition between simple icons like play->pause or tick->cross, but if you grasp the process here, you’ll be able to apply it in these cases.

 The first thing I needed was to have the logos in the appropriate format.
 As mentioned earlier VectorDrawables are related to one of the most common vector graphic formats, the SVG.
-I pulled a couple of SVG files from [here] and [here] and used the [svg to vectordrawable tool] to get my starting point.
-I also opened the SVG files up in [this free Vector graphics program] to see what I’m really dealing with.
+I pulled a couple of SVG files for the [Apple logo](https://commons.wikimedia.org/wiki/File:Apple_logo_black.svg) and the [Android robot](https://commons.wikimedia.org/wiki/File:Android_robot.svg) and used the [svg2android](http://inloop.github.io/svg2android/) online conversion tool to get my starting point.
+I also opened the SVG files up in [VectorDraw](https://itunes.apple.com/gb/app/vectordraw/id907037760?mt=12) to see what I’m really dealing with.
 I realized pretty early on that when I’m going to start messing about with the pathData to make these compatible, that I have a far better chance when manipulating the Android logo with its straight lines and regular shapes than I would trying to change the Apple logo which is made entirely of cubic Bezier curves.
 I decided to leave the Apple logo as-is as much as possible and to change and re-create the Android logo as needed.

-Another thing struck me when looking at the images in [Vector graphics program].
+Another thing struck me when looking at the images in VectorDraw.
 It seemed clear that the Android head and the Apple leaf would work well as a set of objects to morph between.
 The apple itself would be trickier, but I noticed similarities between the Android’s arms and the apple which gave a good direction to follow.

 <figure class="half">
   <img src="{{ site.url }}/images/pathMorphing/Apple-Logo-with-end-points-marked.png">